From marketplace idea to profitability in a matter of months

 – Our strategy was influenced by the guide.
 It helped us save so much time.
 Because of it, we narrowed our focus to one category (bikes) and one small geographical area (the city of Oxford).
 We were also determined to reach liquidity in Oxford before going anywhere else.
 This initial focus made our early days so much easier.

 Oxford was a great place to start with many potential early adopters for the platform.

 – We focused on people who were most excited about the idea.
 Urban transport activists, sustainable development advocates, cycling enthusiasts, and so on.
 We figured out where these people hang out and directly went to them to talk about our idea.
 We also identified the cycling champion in the city council.

 As of this writing, Cycle.land has achieved its goal of initial liquidity in Oxford.
-It lists more than 200 bikes in Oxford, which is enough for everyone to find a bike who needs one.
+It lists more than 200 bikes in Oxford, which is enough for everyone who needs a bike to find one.

 – In the beginning, getting new sharers and riders was a very involved process.
 Now the marketplace grows by itself—our involvement just helps to speed it up.
 To us, that's a sign we have reached liquidity.